SCUT-CCNL/KGXDP/README.md

 The code shows an example using the MIMIC III dataset, but can be adapted for MIMIC IV by changing the data paths.

-This implements the models from our recent paper on clinical time series prediction.
-The code is modularized into folders for models, metrics, utilities, and data.
-The train script shows an example workflow for training and validation.
-Please download the MIMIC dataset yourself before running.
+- NOTE: Please download the MIMIC dataset yourself before running.
 Contributions and improvements are welcome!

 #  Acknowledge